Cardiology Fellows

 Cara Saxon

-I grew up in Gig Harbor, WA and did medical school at the University of Washington in Seattle before moving to the University of Colorado for residency.
-I enjoy academic cardiology, medical education, and plan to focus my career on improving cardiovascular care for women and fostering professional community for female providers in cardiology.
+I grew up in Gig Harbor, WA, and attended medical school at the University of Washington in Seattle before moving to the University of Colorado for residency.
+I enjoy academic cardiology and medical education, and I plan to focus my career on improving cardiovascular care for women and fostering professional community for female providers in cardiology.
 My co-fellows are kind, brilliant, and a huge source of joy for me both in and outside the hospital.
-In my free time, I enjoy running, hiking, and trying many of the ice cream shops in Denver with my son, Carson, and husband, Michael.
+In my free time, I enjoy running, hiking, and exploring many of Denver’s ice cream shops with my son, Carson, and my husband, Michael.

 Jerry Lipinski